 As a working mom, I know these feelings of guilt and inadequacy well.
-And, in my 15-year career as an early childhood development and parenting expert, I’ve seen many other parents struggle with them, too.
-Moms and dads alike feel guilty they’re not spending enough time with their children due to career demands, or they feel that they’re falling behind at work because home life is so demanding!
+And in my 15-year career as an early childhood development and parenting expert, I’ve seen many other parents struggle with them.
+Moms and dads alike feel guilty they’re not spending enough time with their children because of career demands, or they feel that they’re falling behind at work because home life is so demanding.

 Parental guilt is something many of us struggle with — research proves it!

-- 85 percent of working moms say that they frequently wish they had more time to spend with their family (MRI 2017).
+- 85 percent of working moms say they frequently wish they had more time to spend with their family (MRI, 2017).

-- 76 percent of all moms say that they are so busy, they often can’t finish everything they need to do in a day (MRI 2017).
+- 76 percent of all moms say they are so busy, they often can’t finish everything they need to do in a day (MRI, 2017).